 Before we begin let’s review some very basic geometry.
 A line is a direct connection between two points.
 A line is often described as the shortest distance between two points.
 While this may not always be true, it is generally true when working with everyday things and will serve fine as our definition for a line.

-A plane is a flat surface that has both length and width (or more accurately, that has an x and a y direction).
+A plane is a flat surface that has both length and width (or more accurately, that has an x and a y-direction).
 A flat wall in your home can represent a plane.
 The entire surface of the wall might be thought of as a single plane.
 The glass in a window is another common example of a plane.
 It is flat and expands in two different directions from its center.
-In geometry a plane is generally considered to have no depth at all.
+In geometry, a plane is generally considered to have no depth at all.
 It is just a representation of the surface of a flat object, not the entire object.
 So while the surface of a sheet of glass is a plane, the entire sheet is too thick to be a single plane.
-In fact, the front and back surfaces of the glass would represent two different (but parallel) planes.
+The front and back surfaces of the glass would represent two different (but parallel) planes.

 Now let’s discuss a few lines that we use frequently when discussing movement or interactions with others.

-The mother line is an imaginary line that extends from the top of your head down through the exact center of your body and down to your groin.
+The Mother Line is an imaginary line that extends from the top of your head down through the exact center of your body, eventually exiting down through your groin.
 If you are bent forward, to the side, or backward then this line is bent or broken.
 You want to keep this line as straight as possible when performing martial activities, though there will be times when it will be advantageous to bend this line (for example, if you are kneeling).

-The Central Line has less to do with your body than do the mother line and center line.
-The central line is a line directly between your mother line and your opponent’s mother line.
-This often defines the line along which you would wish to hit in order to strike directly to the opponent’s mother line.
+The Central Line has less to do with your body than do the Mother Line and Center Line.
+The Central Line is a line directly between your Mother Line and your opponent’s Mother Line.
+This often defines the line along which you would wish to hit to strike directly to the opponent’s Mother Line.